moddedmc-wiki/fabric-modding-wiki/content/9.misc/basic-problem-solving.md

 ### Breakpoints with conditions

-Sometimes its necessary to only halt the code when certain conditions are met.
-Create a basic Breakpoint and right click it to open the Breakpoint's settings.
-In there you can use boolean statements for the condition.
+Sometimes it is necessary to only halt the code when certain conditions are met.
+Create a basic Breakpoint and right-click it to open the Breakpoint's settings.
+In there, you can use boolean statements for the condition.

 ![Breakpoint with conditions](/misc/basic_problem_solving_08.png)

 ### Reloading an active Instance

 It is possible to make limited changes to the code, while a Minecraft instance is running.
 Method bodies can be rewritten at run-time using the `Debug` option instead of the `Run` option.
 This way, the Minecraft instance doesn't need to be restarted again.
-This makes e.g. testing Screen element allignment and other feature balancing faster.
+This makes e.g. testing Screen element alignment and other feature balancing faster.

 ![Debugging](/misc/basic_problem_solving_03.png)

 When the instance is running and changes to the code have been made, use `Build Project` to reload the changes.
 This process is also known as "Hotswap".
-If the changes were applied to the current Instance, a green notification will be shown.
+If the changes were applied to the current instance, a green notification will be shown.

 ![build project](/misc/basic_problem_solving_09.png)